The Big Noise (1936 British film)

 The Big Noise is a 1936 British musical comedy film directed by Alex Bryce and starring Alastair Sim, Norah Howard and Fred Duprez.
-The film was a quota quickie made at Wembley Studios by the Hollywood studio Fox's British subsidiary.
+It was written byGerard Fairlie, Gene Markey and Harry Ruskin, and was a quota quickie made at Wembley Studios by the Hollywood studio Fox's British subsidiary.

+Preservation status

+The British Film Institute National Archive holds ephemera but no film or video materials.